Fr3akPr0gramm3r/Fr3akPr0gramm3r/Readme.md

 Im developer from third world country wants to transform life to live.

+Love hard rock, reggae and some rap.
+Hard rock hallelujah!

 Primarily a backend developer.
 I develop various APIs and microservices.
 I raise servers, I write scripts for some automation.

 I think most programming languages are terrible, for example hate dynamically typed languages.
 Prefer languages with GC.